nutso/redmine-plugin-project-priority/README.md

 # redmine-plugin-project-priority

-Redmine plugin that adds a priority field to projects, similar to issues, that can be used to filter issues as well as projects.
+Redmine plugin that adds a priority field to projects, similar to issues, that can be used to filter issues.

 Released under GPLv2 in accordance with Redmine licensing.